CPG Legal – Attorneys at law.

 What are the legal effects of the common law marriage in Costa Rica?

 The legal effects of the common law marriage are precisely the same ones as an ordinary marriage, regarding patrimony and assets.
-All assets acquired during the union are marital assets and, therefore, are to be split 50 – 50 once the common law union ends.
+All assets acquired during the union are marital assets , and therefore, your Costa Rican wife will have a right to fifty percent of the net value of said assets.
+The latter applies to the common law husband as well.

 Is alimony a possibility in a common law union?